eclipse-langium/langium-website/hugo/content/tutorials/generation.md

 ## Generating from Statements with the Evaluator

 Now that we can evaluate expressions, we can handle the rest of our statement cases.
-In order to incorpoate our `env`, we'll also want to update our `generateStatements` function, and create a new `evalStmt` function to help out.
+In order to incorporate our `env`, we'll also want to update our `generateStatements` function, and create a new `evalStmt` function to help out.

 ```ts
 function generateStatements(stmts: Stmt[]): Object[] {